jtyrrell86/Capstone-1/README.md

     </div>
 <br>

+# What About the Trend for Children Aged 0 to 4 in That County?
+{add my final graph here}

-# What About the Trend for Males Aged 15 to 34?
+# What About the Trend for Males Aged 15 to 34 in That County?
 As one final basic comparison I took a look at the rates for my specific age group.
 Again, the results are almost identical.

 [Figure 1.3]